Analytical Solutions of Open String Field Theory: Marginal deformations

 The solutions of~\cite{Kiermaier:2007ba,Schnabl:2007az} obtain a simple form when represented as formal pure-gauge solutions.
 The key element for a pure-gauge representation of these solutions lies in the introduction of the formal string field $J$~\cite{Erler:2007rh,Okawa:2007ri}, which inverts the BRST operator $Q$,

 This looks very similar to~(\ref{QA1}).
-The difference is that here $Q$ is the usual BRST operator, whose cohomology is not empty and so this state should not exist.
+The difference is that here $Q$ is the usual BRST operator, whose cohomology is not empty.
+Thus, this state should not exist.
 We can nevertheless write down a formal solution to~(\ref{QJ1}),

 The string field $J$ in~(\ref{JBW}) looks very similar to $A$ of~(\ref{A}).
 The only difference is the range of integration, which is $(0,-1)$ for $J$ and $(0,1)$ for $A$.
 This range of integration is what causes $J$ to be a non-legitimate string field, since the local coordinate patch is not included in this range.
 Recall that the local coordinate patch is reserved for the test state, with which the surface state should be contracted and so should be kept intact.
 A wedge state can be represented by a Gaussian wave function in the infinite dimensional space of string modes.
 In the limit in which the identity string field $W_0$ is approached, i.e., the limit in which the surface reduces to solely the local coordinate patch, this Gaussian wave function approaches a product of delta functions in some directions and constants in the others.
-That is to say, the standard deviation $\sigma$ in $e^{-\frac{X^2}{2\sigma}}$ approaches zero or infinity in all directions.
+That is to say, the standard deviation $\sigma$ in $\exp({-\frac{X^2}{2\sigma}})$ approaches zero or infinity in all directions.
 When one tries to go beyond the identity string field to wedge states with $t<0$, $\sigma$ changes sign and the wave function diverges badly.
 Despite the above, one can make sense of $J$ when it multiplies states that have enough strip length that can be removed from them.
 If the states multiplying $J$ from both sides are of the form $\cO(0)\ket{0}$ and the OPE of $\cO$ with itself has a zero, then~(\ref{QJ1}) indeed holds.

 Using $J$ the form of the solution is very simple.
-The gauge field is given by
+The gauge string field equals

 where $\Psi_1$ is given by~(\ref{marg1stOrder}).
-Working in the left-scheme this results in the string field
+Working in the left-scheme this leads to

 where we used~(\ref{QPsi1}) and (\ref{QJ1}).
 This is a solution by construction (being given in a pure-gauge form), provided it is a legitimate string field despite the usage of $J$ in its definition.
 We can expand the solution and write